In search of a Shanghai surprise

 Shanghai is a vast metropolis straddling both sides of the Huangpu River.
 Puxi, the stately and lived-in Shanghai heartland, is literally “West of the Pu (river)”.
 “Xi” means west in Mandarin.
 This area is home to the former French Concession, lined with imported platane trees and historic residential laneways.
 The former British Concession bordered by the Puxi riverfront includes the colonial stretch of the Bund, one of Shanghai’s most iconic sights since the early 20th century.

 Facing off against the Bund on the opposite riverbank, is the soaring, brash skyline of Pudong (“dong” means east) – its sky-scraping towers filled with heady “new China” ambition.
 The Oriental Pearl Tower with its crimson, spherical bulbs and spindly legs, was one of the first to sprout in Pudong’s Lujiazui financial zone.
 Just behind it, the pagoda-inspired 88-storey Jinmao Tower (which houses the Grand Hyatt) and the 101-storey Shanghai World Financial Centre, nicknamed ‘the bottle-opener’ and home to one of the world’s highest hotels (Park Hyatt Shanghai), soar gracefully side-by-side.
-The third, and tallest, of Pudong’s triumvirate of super-towers, the Shanghai Tower stands 632m tall and rolls out in 2015.
-A new luxury hospitality brand, J Hotel created by China’s Jin Jiang Hotels, will make its global debut with a flagship property stretching from the 84th to 110th floors.
+The third, and tallest, of Pudong’s triumvirate of super-towers, the Shanghai Tower stands 632m tall and rolled out in 2016 in fits and starts.
+The fate of a new luxury hospitality brand to make its global debut stretching from the 84th to 110th floors, remains a mystery.

 Le Royal Meridien Shanghai / photo: hotel